uCanCallSpitfire/AirMouse/README.md

-# GyroDrive
+# AirMouse

-**GyroDrive** turns an ESP32 + MPU6050 into a motion-controlled mouse.
+**AirMouse** turns an ESP32 + MPU6050 into a motion-controlled mouse.
 It reads gyroscope data on the ESP32, streams simple `MOVE x y` messages over serial, and a Python client reads those messages to move the system cursor in real time.

 > Quick pitch: move the ESP32 in your hand and the pointer follows.
 Clean, low-latency, and hackable.